 Waterhouse mill had a very large waterwheel and this was fed from a pond which was in the higher part of the site where the Co-op shop is today.
 This was fed from the river Dean – you can still see the start of the leat in the Recreation Ground immediately above the weir.
-Originally it may well have extended across where the Middlewood Way viaduct is today.
+Originally the pond may well have extended across where the Middlewood Way viaduct is today.
 However, this would have been filled in by the late 1860s when the viaduct was constructed.
 See the Waterhouse mill page for a picture taken before construction of the viaduct, and for pictures of the wheel pit taken during its demolition.

 The last big pond, heading downstream, is that above Lowerhouse mill.
 This is filled from the river Dean at the back of Calder Close and fed the waterwheel that originally powered the mill from 1819.
 This pond remains in water.